usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Ballads of Harry Houdini_, by Papa M
 - _The Deer Are Small And The Rabbits Are Big_, by Laura Cannell, Lori Goldston
 - _CODE NOIR_, by Quinton Barnes
 - _Transcorporeal Portal_, by Slowfoam